-This topic contains 0 replies, has 1 voice, and was last updated by UK Sentinel 2 months ago.
+- This topic has 0 replies, 1 voice, and was last updated 4 months, 1 week ago by UK Sentinel.

 If you use Google Home devices, they may still be problematic.
 Google Home, Google Home Mini, Google Home Hub crashing wifi routers.